tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

           )
 ```

-Then the pointwise posterior mean densities for *x* in `x.cpoints` can be obtained with
+Then the pointwise posterior mean and credible intervals of the response densities for *x* in `x.cpoints` can be obtained with

 ``` r
 y.grid <- seq(min(y)-sqrt(var(y)), max(y) + sqrt(var(y)), length = 100)